 Criteria JORC Code Explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases, more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
 For the sonic/diamond drilling program (from June to August 2023), sampling was not conducted in the field.
 After geological logging the cutting/sampling intervals were determined and marked.
 The drill core destined for sampling has been shipped to ALS laboratories in Perth for cutting and sampling.
 The sampling process will be supervised by Boab geologists.
-The Sonic pre-collars were geologically logged but not samples.
+The Sonic pre-collars were geologically logged but not sampled.
 The diamond core intervals were geologically logged by a geologist and assessed for visible mineralisation.
 Where necessary samples was also scanned with a portable XRF (Olympus InnovX Delta) for an indication of qualitative lead concentration.
-About 45% of all samples have been submitted to the laboratory.
 The sampling methodology to be undertaken at ALS laboratories is considered representative and appropriate for the carbonate hosted style of mineralisation at Sorby Hills and is consistent with sampling protocols in the past conducted by Boab.
 Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face- sampling bit or other type, whether core is oriented and if so, by what method, etc).
 The drilling method used in the Phase VII 2023 drill program is sonic pre collars until bedrock was reached followed by diamond drilling (DD).
-Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
-The sample (core) recovery is between 98 and 100% for most of the core drilling including the mineralised intervals.
-The were very few occasions where broken ground conditions were